prebid/prebid-server/docs/developers/stored-requests.md

 ```

 Prebid Server does allow Stored BidRequests and Stored Imps in the same HTTP Request.
-The Stored BidRequest will be applied first, and then the Stored Imps after.
+The Stored BidRequest patch will be applied first, and then the Stored Imp patches after.

 **Beware**: Stored Request data will not be applied recursively.
 If a Stored BidRequest includes Imps with their own Stored Request IDs,